Amazon Web Services

 - Provide the following information:

-- AWS access key - Access key ID obtained from User > Security credentials > Create access key.
+- AWS access key - Access key ID obtained from Step 1b.1.

-- AWS secret access key - Secret access key obtained from User > Security credentials > Create access key.
+- AWS secret access key - Secret access key obtained Step 1b.1

 - AWS role - Assumed role used to connect to other accounts in your organization.
-It should be named the same across accounts.
+This is the role name you used in Step 1b.2.

 - Select the region(s) that you want to sync.